-Chinese senior citizens are quite important to the tourism market because they have time, money as well as the desire for travel.
-Another reason for travel agencies to like them is that old tourists in China usually travel during off-season so they can fill the slow seasons with bookings.
+Chinese senior citizens are quite important to the tourism market because they have time, money as well as the desire to travel.
+Another reason for travel agencies to like them is that old tourist in China usually travel during the off-season so they can fill the slow seasons with bookings.

 Expanding the Market of Chinese Senior Citizen Tourists

 The average income of Chinese people is increasing.
 It goes the same for senior citizens.

 China ranks number one in senior citizen population and with the most rapid growth in the world.
 By the end of 2014, there will be 200 million people over 60 years old living in China.
 According to the tradition of Chinese, children are expected to care for and financially support their parents for as long as possible.,

 Because of their humble upbringing during the Mao era, most citizens over 60 are more penny-pinching.
 Though it doesn’t mean they are poor.
 Contrary to their penny-pinching ways, some senior tourists do prefer first-class tour services.
 What makes it even better is that the percentage of this group of senior tourists is increasing.
 (Source: People Daily)

 Much middle age Chinese people are very willing to spend on their parents after they become rich because of the culture of filial piety.
 It is seen as loyal and loving to send their parents on abroad trips.
 These tourists are not sensitive to price but to quality.